 What I would improve about the Cube Elly Ride Hybrid 400:

-The paint is easy to scratch.
+- The paint is fairly easy to scratch.
 I’m not terribly fussy about the esthetics of my bikes, but I was quite disappointed in how easy it was to scratch the finish.

-Although the Cube web site says you can choose the optional 500 Wh battery upgrade, in practice my bike store was unable to accommodate that, as they had already bought the 400 Wh.
+- Although the Cube web site says you can choose the optional 500 Wh battery upgrade, in practice my bike store was unable to accommodate that, as they had already bought the 400 Wh.
 I think that speaks to a weakness in the distribution process – you should be able to make that choice.
-To be fair, the ebike had come a very long way.
+To be fair, the ebike had come a very long way, from Germany.

 Despite my small complaints, I give the Cube Elly Ride an Average Joe Cyclist Gold Bike Star.
 I highly recommend this bike for anyone who wants a reliable commuter that combines power, beauty, and a comfortable ride.